-Clarification - While the majority of disclosure in these accounts are rounded to £'000, disclosure of gifts made are not.
-The value of gifts made for the year was £1,459 (and not £1,459k).
+Clarification - While the majority of disclosure in these accounts are rounded to £'000, the disclosure of gifts made is not.
+The value of gifts for the year is £1,279 (and not £1,279k).

 8 Central services

 The Academy Trust has provided the following central services to its academies during the year: